cpoohee/MLPluginTemplate/readme.md

 `mlflow server --backend-store-uri file:'$PROJECT_ROOT/outputs/2023-03-20/20-11-30/mlruns'`

 By default, you will be able to view the experiment tracking under `http://127.0.0.1:5000/` on your browser.
+The above is showing the configuration for MLFlow to run on localhost.

+* (Optional) it is possible to set up an MLFlow tracking server and configure the tracking uri under `training.tracking_uri`.
+See https://mlflow.org/docs/latest/tracking.html for more info.

 Models will be saved into the folders as `.ckpt` under

 `$PROJECT_ROOT/outputs/YYYY-MM-DD/HH-MM-SS/models`

-By default, the model will save a checkpoint every end of epoch.
+By default, the model will save a checkpoint at every end of an epoch.

 ## 11) Test and Predict the model